-- A new browser page will open that shows the text "Basic HTML5 file."
+- A new browser page will open that displays the words "Basic HTML5 file."

 - Right click on the page and the contextual menu will appear.

-- Then, from the contextual menu that appears, select "View Page Source" or "Page Source" or something similar (the terms vary from browser to browser).
+- Then, from the contextual menu that appears, select "View Page Source" or "Page Source" or something similar (the terms vary depending on the browser being used.